 - Add the tomatoes, salt, pepper, and nutritional yeast, and stir to combine.
 Add the water and tamari, and bring to a boil.
 Stir in the bulgur (or quinoa) and beans.
 Simmer for 15 minutes, stirring occasionally.

-TIP: Once the chili is done, let stand for a few minutes.
-Taste and add salt, tamari, pepper, and any other ingredients you might like.
-Sometimes we even add a little liquid smoke or a drizzle of maple syrup.
+TIP: Once the chili is done, let it rest for a few minutes.
+Then taste for seasoning and add salt, pepper, or any other ingredients you might like.
+Sometimes we even add a splash of liquid smoke or a drizzle of maple syrup.

 Chili Toppings